vvscode/docs/docs/video/video-for-ios.md

 ---
-title: "Video for iOS"
+title: Video for iOS
-excerpt: ""
+excerpt: ''
 ---
 The Sinch SDK is a product that makes adding voice/video calling and/or instant messaging to mobile apps easy.
 It handles the complexity of signaling and audio & video management while providing you the freedom to create a stunning user interface.